 A. Amendments to these bylaws shall require an affirmative majority vote of attending CAC members.

-This curriculum is intended to provide UCEDDs with resources that will assist in the orientation of members of their CAC.
-The curriculum is meant for use by a CAC leader and/or UCEDD staff/Director to employ with potential, new, or existing CAC members as a way to introduce them to their role in advising the UCEDD.
+The curriculum is intended for the orientation of members of their CAC.
+The curriculum provides UCEDDs with resources for this orientation.
+It is meant for use by a CAC leader and/or UCEDD staff/Director to employ with potential, new, or existing CAC members.
+The orientation introduces them to their role in advising the UCEDD.
 The curriculum consists of 5 modules, each containing slides and an instructor’s manual, along with a number of useful appendices.
 The curriculum has been deliberately designed to be customizable by each UCEDD.

 Constituent Advisory Committee